Subsystems: Catalog compilation

 - An environment for the node (which will override its requested environment)

 - Data from other sources, which is accessed as needed during compilation.
-It may be invoked by the main manifest or by classes or defined types in modules.
+It can be invoked by the main manifest or by classes or defined types in modules.
 This kind of data includes:

 Puppet manifests, templates, etc.